 However, these are rarely a good option in the wet, sweaty inside of your shoe.
 Runners and hikers just can't seem to make the alternative bandage options stick under hot and humid conditions.

-And then there's good old Leukotape P. The final and best gear for preventing blisters.
+And then there's good old Leukotape P, the best Leuko tape for blisters.

 What Is Leukotape P?